Ameglia: History

 With the fall of the Genoese Republic to the French forces of Napoleon Bonaparte, Ameglia became, on December 2, 1797, part of the short-lived Ligurian Republic.
 It was located in the Department of the Gulf of Venus, whose capital was La Spezia.
 Reorganizations placed Ameglia in the Jurisdiction of Lunigiana in 1798 and the Jurisdiction of the Gulf of Venus in 1803.
 After the Ligurian Republic was directly annexed by France, the town was part of the department of the Apennins from June 1805 to Napoleon's fall in 1814.

 As a result of the Congress of Vienna, in 1815, Liguria became part of the Kingdom of Sardinia, where it remained until Italian unification in 1861.
 From 1859 to 1927, the territory was included in the district of Levante within the Province of Genoa and, from 1923, the Province of La Spezia.

 In 1939 the frazione of Tellaro was detached and consolidated into the territory of Lerici.
 The latest adjustments to the town's territory were in 1960 when part of Lerici was joined to Ameglia.

 In March 1944, 15 U.S. soldiers of Italian descent were captured by German forces nearby after the failure of the infrastructure-sabotage mission Operation Ginny II.
 On March 26, they were summarily executed in Ameglia in violation of the Geneva Convention's rules regarding treatment of prisoners of war.
 After the war, the Wehrmacht general who ordered the executions, Anton Dostler, was tried and executed for war crimes, the first German general so tried.
 The rejection of his defense that he was just following orders set a precedent for the Nuremberg trials.
 In 1990, a memorial plaque was placed at the site of the deaths of the U.S. soldiers.

 Ameglia was affected by the October 25, 2011 flooding of the areas of La Spezia and Lunigiana due to the overflowing of the Magra and Vara rivers, leading to evacuations, property damage, and the collapse of the Colombiera Bridge.

 Demographics

 As of 2025, Ameglia has a population of 4,265, of whom 49.4% are male and 50.6% are female.
 Minors make up 10.8% of the population, and seniors make up 31.4%, compared to the Italian average of 14.9% and 24.7% respectively.

-Foreign population

 As of 2024, the foreign-born population is 421, equal to 9.8% of the population.
 The 5 largest foreign nationalities are Romanians (96), Moroccans (44), Albanians (29), Ukrainians (16) and Moldovans (15).